vblanco20-1/vulkan-guide/vkguide_new_source/chapter_2/vulkan_shader_code.md

 }
 ```

-we will be storing one of those descriptor allocators in our engine as the global allocator.
+We will be storing one of those descriptor allocators in our engine as the global allocator.
 Then we need to store the descriptor set that will bind our render image, and the descriptor layout for that type of descriptor, which we will need later for creating the pipeline.

 Remember to add the `init_descriptors()` function to the init() function of the engine, after sync_structures.